panherbert/dsp/lessons/command_line/command_line_lecture.md

 ```

 > What changed?
+>> -lh will shown the file size in human readable sizing format.

 If instead copying we just want to change the name of a file, we can do: